 According to both the Centers for Disease Control and Prevention and the National Health Institute, those with pets receive several heart-healthy benefits.
 People with pets tend to have lower blood pressure and cholesterol levels than those without.
 All of these factors decrease the risk of heart disease and heart attack.
 Pet owners who do have a heart attack tend to recover more quickly.
 They also have higher survival rates than those who do not have an animal.

 When we exercise or enjoy a laugh with friends, our brains release the feel-good chemicals serotonin and dopamine.
 Playing and cuddling with pets releases these same chemicals, which elevate mood.
 Dr. Greg Fricchione of Harvard’s Benson-Henry Institute for Mind Body Medicine reports that when human stares into the eyes of a dog, both receive a boost of oxytocin.
 Oxytocin, too, is a feel-good chemical and one that aids in bonding.
 While a pet alone may not be enough to correct a chemical imbalance, enjoying the company of an animal companion undeniably serves as a natural mood elevator.

-Just how beneficial are pets?
-One life insurance company in Ohio asks people over 75 if they own one.
-If they do, they may be eligible for slightly reduced rates.
 While you must think carefully about the responsibilities of pet ownership before adopting, be sure to remember all the benefits that come as well.